COVID Recovery App

 Solution

-Create an app that curates daily exercises for the patient each day that evaluates their performance.
 The results are sent to the physician and that allows the physician to monitor the patient’s progress.

 Research

-According to a recent New York Times report, of hospitalized COVID-19 patients...
+According to a recent New York Times report of hospitalized COVID-19 patients...

 User Persona

-We created a user persona to express and focus on the major needs and expectations of the user.
+We created a user persona to express and focus on the major needs and expectations of the user

-Style Guide
+Style Guide style guide

 Key Features